The Beauty of Breastfeeding

 Nowadays, many different infant formulas are available as a substitute or supplement for breast milk.
 If mixed properly, they are safe and healthy for your baby.
 They don’t have the special antibodies and other components that breast milk does, but they have the right amount of fat, carbohydrates, proteins, vitamins and minerals to help your baby grow and develop.

-Breastfeeding vs. bottle feeding can be a quite the hot topic between moms, and the source of some heated debates!
+Breastfeeding vs. formula feeding can be a quite the hot topic between moms, and the source of some heated debates!
 I highly recommend every woman try breastfeeding and give it all they've got.
 However, medical issues can occur, life can get in the way, and sometimes for some people formula feeding just seems like the better option.
 If you are a breastfeeding veteran, hold your head high and be proud of all that you did!
 If you’re not, know that formula-fed infants grow and thrive just as well, and you made a decision that was right for you and your family.

 How Do I Breastfeed?